|On Eternal Patrol -

 Full names are listed if the information is available.
 Nicknames are included upon request by the submitting friend or relative.
 Alternative spellings may be indicated.
 Unless otherwise noted, rank/rate is listed as it is in the records of the National Archives.

 The format most often used for the Service Number (or File Number) is that which was used by the Navy at that time -- seven digits with spaces after the third and fifth digits (as in 123 45 67) for enlisted men, and "O-" followed by six digits (O-123456) for commissioned officers.
-(Please note that ABMC usually places a "0" (zero) in in front of enlisted men's service numbers, as in 0-1234567.
-We are in the process of replacing the "0" with the letter "O" for all officers listed on this site.)
+(Please note that ABMC usually places a "0" (zero) in in front of officer's service numbers, as in 0-123456.
+We use the letter "O" for all officers listed on this site up through the end of World War II.)
 The Navy discontinued using the service number as an identifier and began using the Social Security Number on January 1, 1972.
 This site does not list the Social Security Number of any individual.

-The "From" category is most commonly the city or town in which the next of kin resided, as provided by the men themselves, and so listed in the National Archives, and is thus frequently not the place of birth or the hometown of the submariner.
+The "From" category is most commonly the city or town in which the next of kin resided, as provided by the men themselves, and so listed in the National Archives' State Summary of War Casualties from World War II for Navy, Marine Corps, and Coast Guard Personnel (http://www.archives.gov/research/military/ww2/navy-casualties/), and is thus frequently not the place of birth or the hometown of the submariner.
 Actual birth places are often listed in the "Remarks" section on the individual memorial pages.

 "Decorations" shows major medals and awards as listed in the American Battle Monuments Commission records and other authoritative sources.
 Unit and theater awards are not generally shown on personal memorial pages.
 A brief explanation of medals displayed on the pages of this site can be found here.

-Information on the individual's submarine or command, loss date, location, and circumstances of loss is from the archives of USS Bowfin Submarine Museum & Park in Honolulu, Hawaii.
+Information on the individual's submarine or command, loss date, location, and circumstances of loss is from the archives of the Pacific Fleet Submarine Museum (formerly USS Bowfin Submarine Museum & Park) in Honolulu, Hawaii.

 Brief Histories of Lost World War II Submarines